 When and where did you intern abroad?

-From January to April of 2012, I worked as an engineering co-op student in the airbus division of Eurocopter Deutschland in Germany.
+From January to April, I worked as an engineering co-op student in the airbus division of Eurocopter Deutschland in Germany.

 How did you conduct your search?
 What made you select your program/company?

 I had taken one intro to German course at my university the previous year.
 When I received an email from my university saying that there were opportunities to work abroad in Germany and Austria as a co-op student, I jumped at the chance to put my new language skills to the test.
 I saw it as a great alternative to studying abroad, which had more prerequisites and would have required me to reschedule some courses.

 What was the biggest surprise about your intern experience abroad?

 I’d thought that because the company was international and it used English as the standard language for all internal documents, employees would be speaking English on a regular basis.
 Was I ever surprised!
 Many workers knew English but no one spoke it unless they had to.
 I wish I’d practiced my German more than I did before I left, since it was hard finding work that needed to be done in English or could be done with my limited German skills.

 What was the biggest challenge in adapting to your international work environment?

 Because I wasn’t fluent in the language, I had to get used to not being able to understand those speaking around me.
 This bothers you more than you might think.
 For months I’d be in a room of people without being able to say anything or understand what was being said.
 This made me feel lonely at times, but also really motivated me to continue my studies of the language!